MAJESTIE: THE KING BEHIND THE KING JAMES BIBLE

 If you have read MAJESTIE, or plan to, this book will delight in new and unexpected ways.
 You don't have to be a Shakespeare scholar to enjoy this historical fiction.
 The following passage is taken from Chapter 4: NOT A POET AMONG THEM.
 It is 1608.
 In the Henry VII chamber at Richmond Palace, James speaks with Shakespeare, the Poet, and explains his royal commission.
 Show your reverence.
 The king speaks . . .

-“Majesty is not some lone glittering star, but a living force, a capable and terrible force.
-Our new translation must reflect this Majesty above all things—glorious, incandescent, gorgeous Majesty.
+“Majestie is not some lone glittering star, but a living force, a capable and terrible force.
+Our new translation must reflect this Majestie above all things—glorious, incandescent, gorgeous Majestie.
 We must give back to God the highest and the best that is in our language and in ourselves.
-Majesty—solemn, terrible, imposing Majesty.
+Majestie—solemn, terrible, imposing Majestie.
 Lucid, resplendent, express, consecrated.
 Like the waters that cover the sea, so this great metal must gild our reign.
 Do you mark me, William?”

 The King seemed almost outside himself in these moments, to the great admiration of the Poet.
 The contrast of what he had witnessed for himself in this private chamber and the report of others, all the claims of bombast and smutty jest, against the eloquence and providence by which the King now spoke was difficult to reconcile.
 He began to entertain an entirely new and promising vision of the piteous king, who, at that moment, was not in character but in himself.
 This was not dramaturgy.
 It was belief.
 The Poet said little, if anything, choosing to nurse the charm, to feed quietly upon it, as to have it pass.